-This course is delivered by an experienced teaching team, who regularly monitor and update the programme to reflect industry trends, ensuring you gain valuable skills that are relevant to employment.
+This programme is delivered by an experienced teaching team, who regularly monitor and update the programme to reflect industry trends, ensuring you gain valuable skills that are relevant to employment.
 You will be learning in small classes where there is an emphasis on support, which will enable you to make the most of your studies and to succeed in your career.
-The course consists of a core curriculum that includes lectures, presentations, class discussion and project work.
+The programme consists of a core curriculum that includes lectures, presentations, class discussion and project work.
 You will be taught in our specialist computing lab which provides access to current Cisco networking equipment and the latest industry-standard software, including packages from Adobe, Microsoft and Open Source alternatives.
-Assessment is assignment-based, usually comprising of reports on practical work, such as programming or networking.
-There are also additional sessions that focus on employability and study skills.
 Each module is worth a specified number of credits: you take a combination of compulsory (and if available optional modules) enabling you to cover key subject knowledge while developing your own interests.
 For full time students a total of 120 credits will be studied in each academic year.
 In the majority of cases this will consist of 6 modules.
 For part time students it will depend on the intensity of your studies.
 The balance of assessment by examination/test, coursework and practical depends to some extent on the optional modules you choose.
-The approximate percentage of the course assessed by coursework is as follows: Year 1 - 50% coursework 25% test 25% Practical Year 2 - 50% coursework 25% test 25% Practical Timetables are normally available one month before the commencement of your studies.
-As a guide, In 2017/18 the first year of this programme was timetabled on: Monday/Tuesday/Wednesday.
+The approximate percentage of the programme assessed by coursework is as follows: Year 1 - 50% coursework 25% test 25% Practical Year 2 - 50% coursework 25% test 25% Practical Written coursework usually comprises of reports on practical work, such as cybersecurity, software engineering or networking.
+Timetables are normally available one month before the commencement of your studies.
+As a guide, in 2018/19 the first year of this programme was timetabled on Wednesday and Thursday.

 Ucas Code: G400